 Along the way, you can see various trees and flowers and probably catch a view of some wildlife such as whitetail deer and birds.
 The hike was strenuous for me.

 It’s not long hike in distance but it took us about 45 minutes to make it to the top and another 45 minutes to make it back down.
 Whew.
 It might have been a tough hike but it was well worth it and a reminder that you can do anything if you put your mind to it.

 Where to Stay in State College

-Be sure to book your stay at the luxurious Carnegie Inn and Spa.
-This boutique hotel offers up 20 beautifully decorated rooms, a complimentary breakfast, and a full-service spa.
+Be sure to book your stay at the luxurious Carnegie Inn.
+This boutique hotel offers up 20 beautifully decorated rooms.
 It is an indulgence you don’t want to miss.